 The Maximum Power Transfer Theorem states that maximum power will transfer from source to load if and only if the load resistance is equal to the source’s internal resistance.
-The theorem was first time presented by Moritz von Jacobi in 1840.
+The theorem was first presented by Moritz von Jacobi in 1840.

 Power Transfer OR efficiency?